xiaojiou176/HuskyApply/README.md

 - **Current Status**: Functional but still learning and improving
 - **Open Source**: Recently decided to make it public for portfolio purposes
 - **Not Commercial**: This is purely for learning and demonstration

-### 🎯 For Potential Employers
-If you're reviewing this for a job application, here's what I hope it shows:
-- I enjoy learning complex technologies in my spare time
-- I can work through architectural challenges independently
-- I'm not afraid to tackle unfamiliar tech stacks
-- I care about code quality and documentation (even for personal projects)

 Feel free to ask questions about any part of the implementation!